SidneyPrimas/Distributed_Systems_MIT/src/kvraft/readme_3b.txt

 + When restarting (after a crash), the KVServer needs to use persister.ReadSnapshot() to to restore the state of the server from it's last saved snapshot.

 High Level:
++ Take Snapshot:
-+ Managing Snapshots: Use maxraftstate to determine when the raft GOB is too large (has too many bytes).
+++ Determine if we need to take a snapshot: Use maxraftstate to determine when the raft GOB is too large (has too many bytes).
 Check if the GOB is too large every time the KVServer receives a message from the applyCh.
+When the KVServer receives a message from the apply channel, we know that the operation has been executed by the server, and so it only then makes sense to take a new snapshot.
+++ Take snapshot that includes: 1) the state of the server machine 2) the last index included in the snapshot, and 3) the last term included in the snapshot.
+++ Indicate to raft to truncate it's log.
+Truncate the log up the last included snapshot index (or lastIncludedIndex).

++ Rambling Notes of Take Snapshot:
+++ Use maxraftstate to determine when the raft GOB is too large (has too many bytes).
+Check if the GOB is too large every time the KVServer receives a message from the applyCh.
 When the KVServer receives a message from the apply channel, we know the raft has committed a log entry (which means that we can technically take a snapshot).
 Also, we know that the operation will be executed by the server, and so it only then makes sense to take a new snapshot.
 Note: Snapshots can only be take from committed entries.
 ++ If the GOB is too large, initiate the snapshot process.
 The snapshot will be taken by the kv server.
-And, once it has been taken, the kv server should tell raft so that it can discar old entires.
-If the GOB is below maxraftstate bytes, then move forward as usual.
+And, once it has been taken, the kv server should tell raft so that it can discard old entires.

 + InstallSnapshot RPC: When the leader discovers it no longer has log data requested by a follower, then the leader must install a snapshot to the follower instead.
 The leader sends the snapshot to the follower in a single RPC.
 The follower handles the snapshot based on the Figure13 instructions, and installs the actual snapshot by sending it through to the KVServer through the applyCh.